PDF417/pdf417-android/DriversLicenseKeys.md

 - `USDLScanResult.kDocumentExpirationDate` - Date on which the driving and identification privileges granted by the document are no longer valid.
 (MMDDCCYY format).
  	- Mandatory on all barcode versions, including compact encoding.
+- `USDLScanResult.kDocumentExpirationMonth` - Date on which the driving and identification privileges granted by the document are no longer valid.
+(MMYY format)
+     - Optional on AAMVA Magnetic Stripe Encoding
+- `USDLScanResult.kDocumentNonexpiring` - Field that indicates that the driving and identification privileges granted by the document are nonexpiring = "1".
+     - Optional on AAMVA Magnetic Stripe Encoding
 - `USDLScanResult.kIssuerIdentificationNumber` - This number uniquely identifies the issuing jurisdiction and can be obtained by contacting the ISO Issuing Authority (AAMVA).
  	- Mandatory on all standard barcode formats, optional on compact encoding.